-These days, more and more employees are looking at your LinkedIn profile to get a feel for how you represent yourself online.
+These days, more and more employers are looking at your LinkedIn profile to get a feel for how you represent yourself online.

 Of course, they’ll use LinkedIn to learn more about your work experience and employment history, your special skills, and your educational background.